One of the most striking physical features of hermit crabs is their eyes.

-Hermit crab eyes are comparable to those of insects.
-Like their fellow invertebrates, hermit crabs have compound eyes.
-This means that the eyes are broken into thousands of tiny orbs, known as ommatidia.
+Hermit crabs’ eyes are comparable to insects.
+Like their fellow invertebrates, hermit crabs have compound eyes, which means that the eyes are broken into thousands of tiny orbs, known as ommatidia.

-This does not mean that hermit crabs have superior vision to humans or even mammals, though.
-Compound eyes are not designed to filter out the finer details of vision.
+That doesn’t mean that hermit crabs have superior vision to humans or mammals, as compound eyes aren’t designed to filter out the finer details of vision.

 How Does Hermit Crab Vision Work?

-As discussed, a hermit crab’s vision involves breaking a sight down through thousands of tiny lenses.
-This means that hermit crabs are constantly aware of their surroundings.
+As discussed, a hermit crab’s vision involves breaking a sight down through thousands of tiny lenses, which means they’re constantly aware of their surroundings.

-Hermit crabs will not focus on a particular sight.
-Think of hermit crab vision as an early warning system.
-The eyes of these animals tell them something is in their periphery.
+Hermit crabs won’t focus on a particular sight, so think of hermit crabs’ vision as an early warning system where they’ll learn that something is in their periphery.

-If not startled and driven to hide, hermit crabs then investigate this item with their antennae.
-This is what tells a hermit crab what it needs to know.
+If not startled and driven to hide, hermit crabs will investigate this item with their antennae, which is what tells a hermit crab what it needs to know.

 Do Hermit Crabs Recognize Each Other by Sight?

-Hermit crabs must recognize and remember their tankmates.
 Hermit crabs live according to a strict social hierarchy.
-If one hermit crab asserts dominance in a habitat, this order is expected to be respected.
+If one hermit crab asserts dominance, this order must be respected.
 Failure to be sufficiently subservient will result in conflict.

-Ecological Research explains that hermit crabs do not select mating partners according to size.
-This suggests that hermit crabs cannot recognize the shape of a tank mate.
-This fits in with our discussion about how hermit crab vision does not allow for an assessment of shape.
+Ecological Research explains that hermit crabs don’t select mating partners according to size, suggesting that hermit crabs can’t recognize the shape of a tank mate.
+This fits in with our discussion about how hermit crabs’ vision doesn’t allow for an assessment of shape.

 Despite this, Animal Behavior explains how lobsters – a close relative of hermit crabs – avoid interacting with conspecifics they previously fought with.
-What is unclear is whether this was a conscious decision based on eyesight, or potentially through scent.
+What’s unclear is whether this was a conscious decision based on eyesight or through scent.

-One thing you may notice is that hermit crabs respond to the sight of tankmates eating, though.
-It’s common for subservient hermit crabs to start eating once a colony leader does so.
-This suggests that hermit crabs have some degree of visual recognition.
+You may notice that hermit crabs respond to the sight of tankmates eating.
+It’s common for subservient hermit crabs to start eating once a colony leader does so, which suggests that hermit crabs have some degree of visual recognition.